Bread

 Bakerpedia.com, Specialties, Bread

 Dough became bread when it was baked – heated by warm air or contact with a heated metal or ceramic surface.
-A dough might baked into flap of flatbread or a cracker.
-These form and shapes may be the only options for unleavened bread.
+An unleavened dough may be baked into flap of flatbread or a cracker.
+Unleavened bread may have some natural yeast in the ground grain, which only has a few minutes to act, after the grain is hydrated.

 A grain with the precursor proteins form strands of gluten.
-Wheat has the most such proteins.
+Wheat has the precursor proteins that bond as gluten.
 Other grains have less.
-Kneading dough stretches gluten which form a web that traps the gases released as a leaven interacts with the starches or water in dough.
+Kneading dough has been believed to alter the gluten into a web that traps the gases released as a leaven interacts with the starches or water in dough.
 As leavened dough is baked, it rises until the microbes have died or chemical reactions have stopped.
-A leavened dough could rise into a shape that would, when baked, become a bun roll, or a loaf.
+A leavened dough could rise into a shape that would become a bun roll, or a loaf.
 The outside of the dough became the crust.
 The inside became crumb.

 Processes include various preservation or cooking methods, and, in the case of breads and cheese, non-alcoholic fermentation.
 Most processed foods have two or three ingredients, and are recognizable as modified versions of Group 1 foods.
 They are edible by themselves or, more usually, in combination with other foods.
 The purpose of processing here is to increase the durability of Group 1 foods, or to modify or enhance their sensory qualities.